Surgical Technology San Angelo

 Website: https://www.caahep.org/

-Accreditation Review Council on Education in Surgical Technology and Surgical Assisting
+Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA)

 Email: info@arcstsa.org

-Website: https://arcstsa.org/
+Website: www.arcstsa.org

-The ARC/STSA is a private, non-profit accreditation services agency that provides national recognition for 400 higher education programs in surgical technology and surgical assisting in collaboration with the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-The mission of the ARC/STSA is to provide accreditation services to our communities of interest that validate the excellence of educational programs in order to advance the professions and ensure quality patient care.
+Since 1972, the ARC/STSA has set the gold standard for education in surgical technology and surgical assisting.
+The ARC/STSA is a private, non-profit accreditation services agency that provides national recognition for more than 400 higher education programs in surgical technology and surgical assisting as a CAAHEP Committee on Accreditation (CoA) for the professions.
+The mission of the ARC/STSA is to provide accreditation services to our communities of interest that validate excellence of educational programs in order to advance the professions and ensure quality patient care.

 CREDENTIALING